DanielSiepmann/website/source/Talk/Introduction-to-Git-for-daily-usage.rst

 This talk will be held at `Vimfest`_ 2016 in Berlin.
 It will introduce you to `Git`_ and provide the minimum necessary information to get started using Git on a daily basis.

+This post is about the content of the talk and a basic introduction without the hands on.

 .. caution::

    It's not a full blown tutorial, or documentation, there are enough already.

+   Some are referenced at the end.

 What is Git?
 ------------

-Git is a version control system.
+Git is a version control system (=VCS).
 Version control systems are used to keep track of different versions of something, e.g. of code, documents or something else.
-Some OS like Mac OS already implement such a system.
+Some operating systems  like Mac OS already implement such a system.

-Beside Git there are some others like `Hg`_ or Mercurial, `SVN`_ and some more.
+Beside Git there are some other VCS like `Hg`_ or Mercurial, `SVN`_ and some more.

-Some, especially older systems, are centralized solutions while Git is decentralized.
+Some, especially older systems, are centralized solutions while Git is decentralized (=DVCS).

 Decentralized in this context means you can have your system distributed, e.g. you have the necessary information on Services like `Github`_ or `Bitbucket`_ but also on your local machine and